EpiphanySoft/oo/docs/Mixins.md

     inst.foo();
 ```

-    > MyClass foo
+    > MyBase foo
     > MyMixin foo
     > MyDerived foo

 ### Behind The Curtain

 In order to achieve the `super.foo()` simplicity above, the `@junction` decorator inserts
-the junction method in the class prototype chain between `MyDerived` and `MyClass`.
+the junction method in the class prototype chain between `MyDerived` and `MyBase`.
 This
 extra link in the prototype chain is added only by the first `@junction` method (all other
 method junctions reuse it).